 There is a substantial amount of litigation involving patent and other intellectual property rights in the biotechnology and pharmaceutical industries generally.
-We may be exposed to, or threatened with, future litigation by third parties having patent or other intellectual property rights alleging that our product candidates and/or proprietary technologies infringe their intellectual property rights.
+We may be exposed to, or threatened with, future litigation by third parties having patent or other intellectual property rights alleging that ALRN-6924 and/or proprietary technologies infringe their intellectual property rights.